katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 #### Fully integrate Constant Contact with your WordPress website.

-The Constant Contact for Wordpress plugin is the best email marketing plugin for WordPress: integrate your website seamlessly with your Constant Contact account.
+The Constant Contact for WordPress plugin is the best email marketing plugin for WordPress: integrate your website seamlessly with your Constant Contact account.

 You can place a signup checkbox or list selection on your register page or use the signup widget anywhere in your website sidebar or PHP templates.